Active Research: Field Work

 Burpee Museum of Natural History maintains a diverse permanent collection comprised of over 100 thousand Paleontology, Geology, Biology and Anthropology specimens which are housed within the Robert Solem Wing of Burpee Museum along with our very own Herbarium.
 The collections focus on the natural history of the Rock River Valley region, but contain comparative material from all over North America and the world.
 Many specimens from Burpee Museum’s permanent collections have been cited in scientific and popular literature.
 The collections are available for study to qualified researchers.
 Burpee Museum’s Collections and Research staff are working to develop a world class collection to be used for education, exhibition and research.

-Skilled paleontologists including Thomas Carr, Mark Goodwin, Thomas Holtz, Holly Woodward, et al. have aided in the discovery of our newly found friends (Jane, Homer, Pearl, etc.), and continue their research on each.
+Skilled paleontologists including Thomas Carr, Mark Goodwin, Thomas Holtz, Holly Woodward, et al. have aided in the discovery dinosaurs (ex: Jane, Homer, Pearl), and continue their research on each.

 Dr. Thomas Carr

 Dr. Thomas Carr, Associate Professor of Biology at Carthage College and noted Tyrannosaurus rex expert, continues his research on Jane.
 Dr. Carr is currently writing a “bone by bone” description of Jane and comparing her to other tyrannosaurs.
 He will be submitting this publication to a special Tyrannosaur Volume that is being edited by Dr. Peter Makovicky, Field Museum of Chicago.